SaugatDh/Meroshop-Ecommerce-Django/README.md

-# Heritage Hearth - E-commerce Platform
+# Meroshop - E-commerce Platform

 ## Project Overview
-This is a modern e-commerce platform for "Heritage Hearth," a luxury Nepalese craft brand.
+This is a modern e-commerce platform for "Meroshop".
 It features a Django backend and a React frontend styled with Tailwind CSS.

 ## Technologies Used
 *   **Backend:** Django, Django Rest Framework